HIPAA Compliance

 The two groups that HIPAA applies to would be covered entities (CE), and business associates (BA).
 Covered entities involve anyone who is providing treatment, payment, and operation in healthcare, while business associates focus on patient information or anyone who provides support in treatment, payment, or operations.

 Did you know that it isn’t just your business that must be HIPAA Compliant, but includes the people you do business with?
 Business associates of businesses, or subcontractors, must also be in compliance.
-Below are a few examples of both groups, but for more information on covered entities and business associates, visit The Department of Health and Human Services (HHS).
+Below are a few examples of both groups, but for more information on covered entities and business associates, visit The Department of Health and Human Services (HHS)

 Examples of Covered Entities: